2023 Solar Incentives Guide for Saratoga, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to mitigate the cost of installing solar panels on your home.
-This category of financial incentives is in place to encourage more people to convert their home partially or fully to renewable energy.
+Solar incentives are meant to help mitigate the cost of installing a solar panel system on your home.
+These financial incentives are intended to encourage more Americans to convert their home partially or fully to renewable energy.
 Incentives may include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are offered by the federal government, while others are handled by the state of California or by your specific utility company, county or municipality.
+Some incentives are offered federally, while others are offered by the state of California or by your specific utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

 - Tax Exemptions: Tax exemptions can come in two forms.
-The first is sales tax exemption, which is applied at the time you purchase your solar panels.
+First, there is sales tax exemption, applied when you purchase solar panels.
 The second is property tax exemption.
 This allows you to exclude the value added by your solar system when calculating property tax for your home.

-- Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you've signed a net metering agreement with your Saratoga utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some places, this credit is dollar-for-dollar, while in others you may receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering becomes relevant once your solar panels are up and running.
+If you have in place a net metering agreement with your Saratoga utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some places, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives may be the first thing that comes to mind.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

-Wondering how the ITC applies to your specific situation?
-Contact your local Saratoga solar panel installer to get more information.
+Curious how the ITC might apply to your specific situation?
+Get in touch with your local Saratoga solar panel installer to get more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Saratoga solar panel installer can answer any questions you have and explain how the new Clean Energy Credit might apply to you.
+Your local Saratoga solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives